-17. Escape from the mall in The Escape Room.
-You can pick from five themed escapes, included Special Ops and Mission: Mars.
+17. Escape from the mall in The Escape Game.
+You can pick from five themed escapes, including Special Ops and Mission: Mars.
 Each adventure lasts 60 minutes as the family tries to puzzle its way out!

 18. Drive go-carts (or bumper cars for the little kids).
 While little ones will enjoy the Rugrats-themed bumper cars at Nickelodeon Universe, kids (and kids at heart) ages 8 and up need to check out SMAAASH.
 Its multilevel go-kart track, plus virtual reality element that includes a design-your-own-roller coaster, makes SMAAASH a win for your techy big kids.

 19. Meet Chase, Dora, and SpongeBob.
 Kids can say hello to their favorite characters from shows like Paw Patrol, Bubble Guppies, and more, at Nickelodeon Universe each Friday, Saturday, and Sunday.
 Times and character schedules can be viewed up to two weeks' in advance.

 20. Snag some time for yourself with a trip to the spa.
 Take a load off after a day spent walking the aisles and hauling your kids' stuff at one of the two spas (Progressions and Solimar) within the mall.